 CVE-2026-25125: CWE-200: Exposure of Sensitive Information to an Unauthorized Actor in octobercms october

 OctoberCMS versions prior to 3.
 7. 14 and 4.
 1. 10 have a server-side information disclosure vulnerability in the INI settings parser.
-Attackers with Editor access can inject environment variable patterns into CMS page settings, causing sensitive environment variables to be exposed when the page is reopened.
-This can lead to exfiltration of credentials such as database passwords and application keys.
-The vulnerability is relevant only when cms. safe_mode is enabled.
-Fixed in versions 3.
+Attackers with Editor access can inject environment variable interpolation patterns into CMS page settings, causing sensitive environment variables such as database passwords and application keys to be exposed.
+This vulnerability is relevant only when cms. safe_mode is enabled.
+It has been fixed in versions 3.
+7.

 AI Analysis